antitoxic/antitoxic.github.com/_posts/2016-03-21-no-more-countries.md

 So we should rethinnk how society works as a whole.
 We are now one global community.
 We are not tribes fighting other tribes anymore.
 We are aware of the world.
 The society must work globally (*may be even space-wide if we get to other planets*).
 We should rethink basic concepts.
 We have plenty of technology and design options for improvement.
 We also know our goals:

-> - We don't want to diminish love, friendship and opportunities simply because they outside a drawn imaginary line on our planet (*think no manipulation*)
+> - We don't want to diminish love, friendship and opportunities simply because they're outside a drawn imaginary line on our planet (*think no manipulation*)
 > - We want to be able to reach agreements in the best way possible with none or minimal harm (*think justice and protection*)
 > - We don't want to live in fear for our lives.
 We need access to healthcare and certain guarantees (*to be defined in the process*)